FREE SHIPPING on orders of $85 or more

 In 1643, 109 years after the first landings by Cartier, there were only about 300 people in Quebec.
 Migration was slow.
 The fur trade attracted migrants, both noble and commoner.
 By 1675, there were 7000 French in Quebec.
 By the same year the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The family name Letellier has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
 Amongst the settlers in North America with this distinguished name Letellier were

-Letellier Settlers in the United States in the 19th Century
+Letellier Settlers in United States in the 19th Century

-Letellier Settlers in the United States in the 20th Century
+Letellier Settlers in United States in the 20th Century

 The Letellier Family Crest was acquired from the Houseofnames.com archives.
 The Letellier Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 25 November 2014 at 17:44.

 houseofnames.com is an internet property owned by Swyrich Corporation.